-The script used to hijack the company’s VM setup was only 6kb in length but contained variables including different sets of encryption keys, email addresses, and options for customizing the suffix used to encrypt files in a ransomware-based attack.
+The script used to hijack the company’s VM setup was only 6kb in length but contained variables including different sets of encryption keys, email addresses, and options for customising the suffix used to encrypt files in a ransomware-based attack.

 The malware created a map of the drive, inventoried the VM names, and then powered each virtual machine off.
 Once they were all disabled, full database encryption began.
-OpenSSL was then weaponized to encrypt them all quickly by issuing a command to a log of each VM’s name on the hypervisor.
+OpenSSL was then weaponised to encrypt them all quickly by issuing a command to a log of each VM’s name on the hypervisor.

 Once encryption is complete, the reconnaissance files were overwritten with the word f*ck and were then deleted.

 Big game ransomware groups including DarkSide — responsible for the Colonial Pipeline attack — and REvil are known to use this technique.
 Sophos says the sheer speed of this case, however, should remind IT administrators that security standards need to be maintained on VM platforms as well as standard corporate networks.

 “Python is a coding language not commonly used for ransomware,” commented Andrew Brandt, principal researcher at Sophos.
 “However, Python is pre-installed on Linux-based systems such as ESXi, and this makes Python-based attacks possible on such systems.
 ESXi servers represent an attractive target for ransomware threat actors because they can attack multiple virtual machines at once, where each of the virtual machines could be running business-critical applications or services.”